The name of this organization is the Historical Society of Battle Creek, hereinafter referred to as HSBC, doing business as Heritage Battle Creek.

 Section 6: Meetings

-The Board of Directors shall hold regular monthly meetings.
+The Board of Directors shall hold regular meetings at the discretion of the Board.
 Special meetings may be called by the President or at the request of any three (3) Board members.
 Such notice to be given three (3) days in advance.

 Section 7: Executive Committee

-An Executive committee composed of the President, Vice-President, Secretary and Treasurer shall be empowered to conduct routine business between regular board meetings.
+An Executive committee composed of the President, Vice-President, Corresponding Secretary, Recording Secretary and Treasurer shall be empowered to conduct business between regular board meetings.
 The Executive committee shall furnish full report of its actions at the next Board meeting and such actions shall be subject to ratification, modification or rejection by the Board of Directors.

 Section 8: Quorum and Voting

-All Directors shall be entitled to one vote.
-At any regular, special or closed meeting of the Board, one half (1/2) of the directors shall constitute a quorum for the transaction.
-See Article III, Section 3.
+a.
+Each Board member shall be entitled to one vote.
+At any regular, special or closed meeting of the Board, one half (1/2) of the Board members shall constitute a quorum for the transaction.

 Section 9: Subcommittees